enormandeau/github_tutorial/files/01_revision_control.md

 ![image](../images/00_ControlVersion.jpg)

-## What it is
+## What it revision control?

 In a few words, revision control is the **management of changes to documents**.
-As programming and research projects get larger, it is useful or even essential to be able to keep track of changes and be able to revert to earlier versions when needed.
+As programming and research projects get larger, it is useful, or even essential to be able to keep track of changes and be able to revert to earlier versions when needed.

-## How it can help you
+## How can revision control help you?

 A revision control system, like Git, tracks changes made to files over time and **keeps a copy of older versions**.
 It also works as a log of progress by